RazorDevs/Deep-Aether/README.md

    - Cloudium's ability is slow falling, an upgrade of Gravitite's ability (high jump), and a dash ability: press r with a full set (including the gloves).

 New Trees and Wood Sets:
- - Roseroot and Blue Roseroot (Roseroot and Blue Roseroot Forests)
+ - Roseroot and Blue Roseroot (Aerglow and Blue Aerglow Forests)
  - Yagroot (Yagroot Swamp)
  - Cruderoot (Yagroot Swamp)
  - Amberroot (Golden Heights)